Lithgow, New South Wales: Transport

 Local bus services are operated by Lithgow Buslines.

-Lithgow railway station on the Main Western railway line is the terminus for NSW TrainLink Blue Mountains Line services from Sydney.
+Lithgow railway station on the Main Western railway line is the terminus for Sydney Trains intercity Blue Mountains Line services from Sydney.
 As well as being a calling point for the Bathurst Bullet, Central West Express and Outback Xplorer services to Bathurst, Dubbo and Broken Hill, it is the terminus for road coach services from Orange, Grenfell, Dubbo, Nyngan, Parkes and Coonabarabran.

 In 1983, the State Rail Authority opened the Lithgow Locomotive Maintenance Centre at the eastern end of Lithgow.
 It is today operated by Pacific National.
 Southern Shorthaul Railroad has a maintenance facility at the Lithgow State Mine Heritage Park & Railway.